pzheng460/pzheng460.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently pursuing my master's degree in CSE at Georgia Institute of Technology.
+I received my master's degree in CSE at Georgia Institute of Technology.
 If you're looking for a dedicated and talented software developer, I would be willing to connect and explore how we can develop outstanding software together.
 {style="text-align: justify;"}